You Don’t Sound Mad. Except You Do.

 Why Theatre Artists Make the Best Leadership Communication Coaches, Trainers, and Speakers You may be missing out on the best option because of your own misunderstanding or bias.
 “Take the drama out.”

 There’s a moment in almost every important meeting that goes one of two ways.
 Someone says something that lands a little sideways.
-It may challenge an assumption.
-It could be a real
+It may challenge an

 I had never really considered how much the size of the space impacts communication.
 Until I had what I fondly call a duh-ha!
 In our leadership